Saga’s two famous onsen towns — Takeo and Ureshino — have some of the most kid-friendly water in Japan.

-This guide covers three Saga ryokans with attached private baths, what each is best for, and how Saga’s prices compare to the more expensive Yufuin or Kurokawa.
+This guide covers three Saga ryokans with attached private baths, what each is best for, and how prices compare to pricier Yufuin or Kurokawa.

 Why Saga is the budget-smart choice for private-onsen ryokans

-Saga’s prefecture is less of a tourist hotspot than Oita or Kumamoto, which means private-onsen rooms here cost ~30–40% less than equivalent rooms in Yufuin or Kurokawa.
-The water quality is comparable — and arguably gentler on kid skin.
+That means private-onsen rooms here cost ~30–40% less than equivalent rooms in Yufuin or Kurokawa — with water quality that’s comparable, and arguably gentler on kid skin.

 - Water type: Takeo alkaline pH 8.5; Ureshino bicarbonate pH 7.5–8.0 — both very gentle